dgatf/msrc/README.md

 ## Telemetry

-The following types of sensors can be connected:
+The following sensors are supported:

 - ESC
   - ESCs with serial telemetry (Hobbywing V3/V4/V5)